Prototyping (with AI)

 Its value lives in pacing, resistance, and timing.
 How long the summary takes to appear, how the swipe settles, and how quickly you feel confident enough to move on.

-What surprised me most was that I did not write the code myself.
+The unusual part for me was that I didn't write the code myself.
 I described the idea, the interaction rules, the data I needed, and the edge cases I cared about.
 An LLM generated the prototype, and I refined it by prompting again.

 What AI is actually useful for

-AI is not good at judgment or taste.
-But it is good at turning clear intent into something runnable.
+AI isn't good at judgment or taste, but it's good at holding context and turning clear intent into something you can react to with your hands.

 From prototype to craft